-Installation was complicated because some of my water lines had to be rerouted and ended up costing me ALOT of money.
+The water heater installation was complicated because some of my water lines had to be rerouted and ended up costing me A LOT of money.
 If I had known just how much it was going to cost to have hot water in the van, I probably would have thought twice about the shower.

 Sprinter Van Bathroom Components